mhtess/genlang-paper/README.md

 To play around with the generics model in the browser, go [here](http://forestdb.org/models/generics.html). `models` folder contains computational models written in the probabilistic programming language [WebPPL](http://webppl.org)

+An implementation of the conjunctive generic "Elephants live in Africa and Asia" can be found [here](http://forestdb.org/models/generics-conjunction.html).

 ### Analysis

 The `analysis` folder contains main analysis scripts: one for each case study, one for the appendix on cue validity, and one which contains model simulations.